Solution of the Mayan Calendar Enigma: Mayan mythical dates and their numerological significance

-We now calculate the full Mayan Calendar date of $5\mathcal{X}_0$ and $\mathcal{E}$ as compared to the mythical date of creation $\mathcal{I}_0$, the 5 Maya Aeon $5\mathcal{A}$ and the grand cycle of 7 Maya Aeon $\mathcal{GC}=7\mathcal{A}$.
-Table \ref{date} gives the results.
-The previous Maya Era is characterized by two important dates: $5\mathcal{X}_0$ = 11.17.5.0.0 4 Ahau 8 Cumku, 588 South-Yellow and $\mathcal{E}$ = 13(0).0.0.0.0 4 Ahau 3 Kankin, 588 South-Yellow, which are defined by their equivalent properties compared to the 5 Maya Aeon cycle $5\mathcal{A}$ (4 Ahau 8 Cumku, 588 South-Yellow).
-The date $5\mathcal{X}_0$ or 3 July 1564 CE (GMT correlation) may have been related to the Itza prophecy of intense cultural change that occured concomitantly with the Spanish conquest of Mexico (from February 1519 to 13 August 1521).
-(Stuart 2012: 19-27) Fig. \ref{ZZZ} represents the Mayan cyclical concept of time, with a grand cycle $\mathcal{GC}$ defined as the commensuration of the Tzolk'in, the Haab', the Kawil-direction-color and the Maya Era.
-The three important dates of the previous Maya Era are represented: the mythical date of creation 13(0).0.0.0.0 4 Ahau 8 Cumku, 3 East-Red (11 August 3114 BC), the date corresponding to the Itza prophecy 11.17.5.0.0 4 Ahau 8 Cumku, 588 South-Yellow (3 July 1564) and the end of the Maya Era 13(0).0.0.0.0 4 Ahau 3 Kankin, 588 South-Yellow (21 December 2012).
+Fig. \ref{ZZZ} represents the Mayan cyclical concept of time, with a grand cycle $\mathcal{GC}$ defined as the commensuration of the Tzolk'in, the Haab', the Kawil-directions-colors and the Maya Era.
+The three important dates of the previous Maya Era are represented: the mythical date of creation 13(0).0.0.0.0 4 Ahau 8 Cumku, 3 East-Red (11 August 3114 BC), the date corresponding to the Itza prophecy 11.17.5.0.0 4 Ahau 8 Cumku, 588 South-Yellow (3 July 1564 AD) and the end of the Maya Era 13(0).0.0.0.0 4 Ahau 3 Kankin, 588 South-Yellow (21 December 2012).
+Mayan priests-astronomers may have chosen the end of the 13 Baktun to coincide with the winter solstice of 2012 as suggested earlier [\onlinecite{Edmonson}].
+The presence of tropical year-related Long Count numbers in Maya inscriptions is discussed in Ref. [\onlinecite{Grofe}].
+If we assume their knowledge of the calendar year drift cycle 1508 Haab' = 1507 tropical year corresponding to a very good approximation of the tropical year of 365.2422 days, starting from the GMT correlation date of origin 11 August 3114 BC, we arrive at 21 December 2012, 13 Baktun = 1872000 days later.\\[1cm]

-The calculation of the Moon age in the lunar series of mythical dates necessitated precise value of the Moon ratio corresponding to a particular lunar equation.
-To determine the lunar equation, Mayan priests-astronomers developed the following method.
-They correlated the synodic movement of the Moon (using the pentalunex and the two lunar semesters) with the solar year and the five planet synodic periods corresponding to the calendar super-number $\mathcal{N}$.
-They recorded the lunar equation $L$ lunations = $T$ days for extended periods of time.
-They were looking for a Moon ratio $S=T/L$ such as $\mathcal{N}/S$ is an integer with the error $\varepsilon\rightarrow0$: